ronnyml/snowplow-wiki/technical-documentation/1-trackers/java-tracker/Java-Tracker.md

 | `items`       | Items in the transaction             | TBC           | List                     |
 | `context`     | Custom context for the event         | TBC           | List                     |

 The `items` argument is a `List` of individual `Map<String, String>` elements representing the items in the e-commerce transaction.
-Note that `track_ecommerce_transaction` fires multiple events: one transaction event for the transaction as a whole, and one transaction item event for each element of the `items` `List`.
+Note that `trackEcommercetransaction` fires multiple events: one transaction event for the transaction as a whole, and one transaction item event for each element of the `items` `List`.
 Each transaction item event will have the same timestamp, order_id, and currency as the main transaction event.

 These are the fields that can appear as elements in each `Map` element of the transaction item `List`: